litehsu/ccs-2/exampleSite/content/_index.md

 # Charlie's Collectible Show

-Best Collectible Show in Georgia
+Best Collectible Show in Georgia!
+Monthly tournament for all TCG and more!